cj/sinatra-can/README.markdown

       ...
     end

+## Changing Defaults

+It's easy to change the default ability class.
+Our example looks a lot like the CanCan one, but we're doing it inside a before do...end method for flexibility: this way you can even associate different ability classes to different routes.

+    before do
+      @current_ability ||= ::MyAbility.new(current_user)
+    end

 ## Future

 CanCan provides a lot of helpers, so this is just the start.
 The code is quite simple and any help is welcome!